American Football (band): Reformation

-Musical style
+Musical style and influences

-Although they are usually described as an emo band, as one of the most important bands of the late 1990s Midwestern emo scene and subgenre, American Football's musical style has been also described as math rock, and post-rock due to them having uncommon time signatures in their songs, which is a staple in both the math rock and post-rock's sounds.
-While their various works have been punctually described as indie rock, dream pop, and slowcore.
+American Football is usually classified as an emo band.
+The band's musical style has been also categorized as math rock and post-rock due to the band's use of uncommon time signatures and guitar tunings in their songs, which is a staple of both genres.
+The band's music has also been variously labeled as indie rock, dream pop and slowcore.